alttch/eva3/doc/item_scripts.rst

 -----------------------------

 Passive updates are used to collect the state of the equipment which doesn't report its state by itself.
-By default, scripts for passive updating of the item state are named **ID_update**, where ID is a item ID, for example:
+By default, scripts for passive updating of item state are named **ID_update**, where ID is a item ID, for example:
 *lamp1_update*.

-The status update script is being executed:
+The status update script is executed:

 * Every X seconds, if *update_interval* specified in the config is more than 0
 * After the :ref:`unit<unit>` action succeeds (if